uob-mu3e/daq_wiki/FEB to A10 Dev Board Lab Setup.md

 * If all of this works you can continue

 # Flash A10 Board (optional) #

 * If the board is used the first time a factory firmware is loaded when starting the FPGA.
   Since the FPGA is used as a PCIe device a custom firmware need to be loaded to this flash so the device can be recognized as a PCIe device.
 * Run the commands from Compile Hardware for the A10 board
-* Open the flash GUI to flash the sof file (Firmware configuration) and elf file (software for the NIOS) to the A10. `./common/firmware/a10_tcl/program_gui.sh` (TODO: picture)
+* Open the flash GUI to flash the sof file (firmware configuration) and elf file (software for the NIOS) to the A10.
+  `./common/firmware/a10_tcl/program_gui.sh`
+  (during flashing the sof will be converted to binary format, split into parts of 256KB and flashed, the total number of parts is about 170, you should see in the console that parts are flashed one by one and it should take several minutes to complete) (TODO: picture)
 * Choose the sof file and elf file you want to flash to the device and execute the flashing.
-* Make sure that the switches on the Board are placed correctly otherwise the custom firmware will not be loaded (TODO: add picture)
+* Make sure that the switches on the Board are placed correctly otherwise the custom firmware will not be loaded (the dis switches are located between fpga chip and pcie edge connector, all switches hava to be set to 0 position - in the direction of fpga chip) (TODO: add picture)
-* Restart the PCIe and make sure that the FPGA is also power cycled.
-* TODO: @Alex: is this correct?
+* After power cycling the board (restart PC), the firmware will be loaded from flash.

 # Compile FEB Hardware #

 * TODO ...

 # Test MIDAS with the A10 Board #

 * First we test the MIDAS readout with a generator from the A10 Board so make sure that you have followed all the steps for the A10 Board
 * Navigate to the build directory
 * `source set_env.sh`